jhellerstein/CS286-Sp20/index.md

 {% include syllabus_entry %}
 ## Introduction to Weak Isolation and Replica Consistency
-I will be out at Microsoft on a RISE faculty expedition; speaker TBD.
+I will be out at Microsoft on a RISE faculty expedition.
+[Chenggang Wu](http://cgwu.io/) will present the lecture.

 {% include syllabus_entry %}
 ## Weak Isolation